 2019 saw some successes.
 PupCulture, with its public window into a doggie playroom, is a welcome addition to Main Street, and Liukoushui Hot Pot, after a badly fumbled launch, runs smoothly.

-But promises still outnumber deliveries, after eight years now.
+But promises still outnumber fulfillments, after eight years now.
 And the new spaces, at best, balance the losses of Urgent Care and Bubble Cool.

 2019 was more of the same, including fabulous boasts that seldom produce results.